michael-oloruntobi/orbitz/README.md

 1. This framework has the capability to run the tests in local and Jenkins.
 2. Web Tests can be run on chrome.
 3. Configuration can be changed from config.properties inside src/test/resources
+4. Screenshots will be captured into screenshots folder on test failure
-4. Integration with Jenkins for scheduling is easy. 🙋
+4. Integration with Jenkins for scheduling is easy.

 Adding more tests :